-The Authority and PSEG Long Island are currently in the process of developing the Authority's 2022 Integrated Resource Plan (the "IRP"), with a report expected to be released to the public by December 2022.
+The Authority and PSEG Long Island are currently in the process of developing the Authority's next Integrated Resource Plan (the "IRP"), with a report expected to be released to the public by mid-2023.
 The IRP examines potential strategies within the Authority's control to respond to evolving developments in both electricity supply and demand.
-Given recent changes in law and policy initiatives (e.g., the Climate Leadership and Community Protection Act (the "CLCPA")), as well as the need to plan for the expiration of major contracts, the IRP will provide options that may ultimately result in substantially altering the profile of the Authority's current resource portfolio.
+Given recent changes in law and policy initiatives (e.g., the State's Climate Leadership and Community Protection Act (the "CLCPA")), as well as the need to plan for the expiration of major contracts, the IRP will provide options that will ultimately result in substantially altering the profile of the Authority's current resource portfolio.

 The CLCPA calls for 70% electric generation from renewable energy sources statewide by 2030, and a 100% zero-emissions electric system by 2040.
 Transitioning to a zero-emissions electric system means both adding new clean sources of energy and retiring older, fossil-fueled power plants.
 The CLCPA mandates target amounts of clean energy additions for specific technologies.
-In addition, the Governor has announced more aggressive targets, which have not been formally adopted to date.
-It is expected that the Authority's shares of these target amounts would be 1,125 of offshore wind (through bundled products or renewable attributes) by 2035, 1,310 MW of distributed solar by 2030, and 750 MW of energy storage by 2030.
-The IRP will build on these minimum targets and suggest additional flexible resources to complement the intermittency of the wind and solar additions.
+In addition, the Governor has announced more ambitious targets for certain technologies, which have not been formally adopted to date.
+It is expected that the Authority's shares of these target amounts would be 1,125 MW of offshore wind (through bundled products or renewable attributes) by 2035, 1,310 MW of distributed solar by 2030, and 750 MW of energy storage by 2030.
+The IRP will build on these minimum targets and suggest additional flexible resources to complement the intermittency of the wind and solar generation.